Goals of Care Management

 Goals of Care History and Documentation

-Selecting (clicking on) the ACP/GCD line opens an "Advanced Care Planning and Goals of Care Designations" navigator within the patient's chart.
+Selecting (clicking on) the ACP/GCD line in Storyboard opens an "Advanced Care Planning and Goals of Care Designations" navigator within the patient's chart.
 The navigator has links for activities that relate to capacity assessment, designating alternate decision-makers and jumping to the Orders activity to enter a GCD order.

 Goals of Care Orders